enikop/Geometric-modelling/assignment/README.md

  - sigmoid activation to get probability values between 0 and 1

 *Dropout layers were only included in the case of per neuron parametrised activation functions, as networks working with these tended to overfit otherwise.*

+In the training process, the optimizer used was Adam with a learning rate of 0.01 and the loss metric was MSE (regression task).
+Training was done in a maximum of 1000 epochs, with early stopping after 50 epochs of no improvement on validation loss.

 #### Parameters per layer
 The results of an example run: